Teaching Innovation Grants

 Note 2: Fees for an evaluation consultant are typically on the order of $500.

-Note 3: This grants program does not provide funding for software and equipment for routine education of WPI students since that normally comes from department capital or IT budgets.
-However, software or equipment necessary for enabling pedagogical innovation is suitable for funding.
+Note 3: This grants program does not provide funding for software and equipment for routine, high quality education of WPI students since that normally comes from department capital or IT budgets.
+However, software or equipment necessary for enabling a pedagogical experiment that will be assessed is suitable for funding.

-Prospective applicants are encouraged to discuss their ideas with a member of the EDC (Chrys Demetry, Joe Duffy, Scott Jiusto, Taskin Padir) prior to proposal submission.
+Prospective applicants are encouraged to discuss their ideas with a member of the EDC (Chrys Demetry, Joe Duffy, Lauren Mathews, Taskin Padir) prior to proposal submission.
 Proposals must contain the following:

 - Cover page (see file linked at top of page)